queball1999/PoshShowBot/README.md

 - **Scalability**: Ready to handle any show size, from a few items to dozens, without losing performance.

-- **Future-Proof**: Ongoing updates will bring automated messages, improved listing sorting, and the ability to stream with music, enhancing the show experience.
+- **Future-Proof**: Ongoing updates will include automated messages, improved listing sorting, and the ability to stream with music, enhancing the show experience.
+I also plan to either make this into a standalone Python script, or merge it into [PoshmarkNursery](https://github.com/xzhou13/PoshmarkNursery).
+Either way, I will keep the .side files intact and build a parser to those environments as well.

 Experience an unparalleled level of privacy and security in your torrenting activities with NordTorrent, all while maintaining the ease and flexibility of qBittorrent's powerful features.